MichaelJBradley/Java-Menu-Utility/README.md

 Download [here](dl link)!

 ### Includes
-* Java Menu Utility Library (title.jar)
+* Library (menu-utility-0-1.jar)
-* Java Menu Utility Sources (title.jar)
+* Sources (menu-utility-0-1-sources.jar)

 ## Use It!
-To include this library in an existing Java project, add title.jar to the Java build path.
+To include this library in an existing Java project, add menu-utility-0-1.jar to the Java build path.

 ### Example
 ```Java